kiano0sh/nowplay-native-app/README.md

 # Nowplay Front-end
-This is the front-end of Nowplay App.
+This is the front-end of Nowplay project.
 For working with this app you first need to start up the [back-end](https://github.com/kiano0sh/nowplay-backend).

 ## Setup